jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ## What are controlled vocabularies?

-Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words) --- both **homographs** and **synonyms/near-synonyms/quasi-synonyms).**

 CVs consist of **terms** and **semantic relationships,** described in term records.
-At minimum, to avoid the IR pitfalls of natural languages CVs must:
+Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words --- both **homographs** and **synonyms/near-synonyms/quasi-synonyms).** At minimum, to avoid the IR pitfalls of natural languages CVs must:

 - Clearly define the applicability of terms with **scope notes (SN)**
 - Connect synonyms, thereby increasing recall; this is often accomplished with **UF (use for), U (use)**